Primer: GHB, a Club Drug

 death.
 An overdose can happen in minutes.

-It has a slightly salty taste.
+but it may have a slightly salty taste.
 But the taste can be changed with additives.
-It can

-be easily slipped into drinks.
-It can make a person feel less inhibited and increase
+It can be easily slipped into drinks.
+It can make a person feel less inhibited and

-sexual feelings.
+increase sexual feelings.
 It can also cause memory loss (amnesia).
-A person who is not aware
+A person who is

-they were given GHB may not be able to resist a sexual assault.
-No tests are available
+not aware they were given GHB may not be able to resist a sexual assault.
+No tests

 A GHB overdose is an emergency.
 If you think you may have taken GHB, seek medical